thatsus/vue-resource-mocker/README.md

 Whenever an HTTP request is made the request path is used to match against the URL paths in the routes.

 Each function receives the request and may return data to respond to the request.
 Any value can be returned.
-For advanced options, return a Response object by calling `request.respondWith()`.
+For advanced options, return a Response object.

 ```js
 {